Dry lips (Chapped Lips)

 What if my dry lips aren’t getting better?

-Usually, the steps above can help most people get their dry, chapped lips better.
-If you have painful cracks at the corners of the mouth, this is called perleche (see Perleche article).
-Sometimes people have sensitive skin or are allergic to one or more chemicals that touch their lips.
-Some skin conditions cause dry lips and when over-the-counter options are not working, there are stronger prescription topical steroids or patch testing that can be used to look for common skin allergies.
+The steps above help most people improve dry, chapped lips.
+Painful cracks at the corners of the mouth are called perleche.
+Dry lips can also result from sensitive skin, allergies to lip products, or underlying skin conditions.
+If over-the-counter options aren’t working, stronger topical treatments or patch testing can help.
 Look for a board-certified dermatologist in your area.
 If you are in or near Utah, see one of my excellent colleagues at the University of Utah or me virtually with Honeydew.

 DISCLAIMER